 The New SW353

 The Superwind 353 Turbine shares all the features of our standard turbine package.
-However we have added a back bearing assembly alone with new Patented Pending STAR Hub™ over-speed control system.
+However, we have added a back bearing assembly along with the new Patented Pending STAR Hub™ over-speed control system.

 This turbine is ideal in mid-tower integrations where the danger of falling ice may be present.
 It is also ideal in areas prone to vandalism (including border security), mine wall blasts, or in areas subject to high crosswinds over 80 knots or extreme turbulence (high slopes, cliffs or mountain tops).